Opening of Miami's Royal Palm Hotel

 Not to be outdone by the politicians, the great capitalists of the day would also frequent the hotel.
 The Astors, Vanderbilts and Goulds were just some of the prominent wealthy families represented at the Royal Palm during its heyday.

-The Royal Palm would be used as the army headquarters as part of Camp Miami during the Spanish American War, office to the first mayor of Miami and location of some significant political decisions.
-It was believed that President Elect, Warren G. Harding, offered several cabinet positions during his brief stay at the Royal Palm Hotel while on vacation in Miami prior to his inauguration.
+The Royal Palm would be used as the army headquarters as part of Camp Miami during the Spanish American War, office to the first mayor of Miami, and location of some significant political decisions.
+It was believed that President Elect, Warren G. Harding, offered several prominent cabinet positions during his brief stay at the Royal Palm Hotel while on vacation in Miami prior to his inauguration.

 Hotel Management